History of chocolate: Cacao domestication in South America

 The cacao tree is native to the Amazon rainforest.
-Evidence of cacao domestication exists as early as circa 3300 BC in the Amazon in present-day southeast Ecuador by the Mayo-Chinchipe culture, before it was introduced to Mesoamerica.
+Evidence of cacao domestication exists as early as circa 3300 BC in present-day southeast Ecuador by the Mayo-Chinchipe culture, before it was introduced to Mesoamerica.
 This emerged from research into residue in ceramics, which revealed starch grains specific to the cacao tree, residue of theobromine (a compound found in high levels in cacao), and fragments of ancient DNA with sequences unique to the cacao tree.
 The domesticated cacao tree was then spread along the Pacific coast of South America.
 It is unclear when a drink that could be considered chocolate was first consumed, as opposed to other cacao beverages, given that there is evidence the Olmecs fermented the sweet pulp surrounding the seeds into an alcoholic beverage.

 Mesoamerica

 Cultivation, consumption, and cultural use of cacao were extensive in Mesoamerica.
 Inhabitants of ancient Mesoamerica created varietals of cacao that grew abundant, high-quality fruit.
 The earliest evidence of cacao drink consumption in the region dates to the Early Formative Period (1900–900 BC).
-On the Pacific coast of Chiapas, Mexico, the Mokayan people consumed cacao drinks by 1900 BC.
+On the Pacific coast of Chiapas, Mexico, the Mokayan people consumed bitter frothy watery cacao drinks by 1900 BC.
 Archaeological evidence from the Gulf Coast of Veracruz, Mexico, demonstrates cacao preparation by pre-Olmec peoples by 1750 BC.
-Traces of cacao have been found in bowls and jars dated between 1800 and 1000 BC in the city of Puerto Escondido, Mexico.
+Traces of cacao have been found in bowls and jars dated between 1851 and 1045 BC in the city of Puerto Escondido, Mexico.
 The decorations on these ceramics suggest that cocoa was a centerpiece to social gatherings among people of high social status.

 Although there is evidence that the Olmec consumed cacao as a beverage, little evidence remains on how it was processed.
 Some evidence suggests cacao consumption in the Olmec regions of San Lorenzo Tenochtitlán.
 Large vases found suggest that the Olmec used cacao for mass gathering events such as sacrificial rituals.